nais/babylon/README.md

 By default, the application will not perform destructive actions.
 To arm it, either set the `-armed`-flag or set the `ARMED` 💥 environment variable to true.

+## Configure `ALLOWED_NAMESPACES`

+By default, babylon looks for broken deploys in all namespaces, but this can be configured.
+If want to enable the allowlist, set the environment variable `USE_ALLOWED_NAMESPACES` to `true`, and add your namespaces to the environment variable `ALLOWED_NAMESPACES`, like `default,babylon`.

+**Note:** `ALLOWED_NAMESPACES` is a comma seperated string without whitespace.

 ## Using `make`